cullingsj/Portfolio/README.md

   - Paired with clients to develop apps in a sprint based format for real world applications.
 In our case we developed an app to track the progression of mental health patients.

 - Compilers
-  - Worked in a team of 3 to develop a compiler for Tiny Basic *See compilers*
+  - Worked in a team of 3 to develop a compiler for Tiny Basic.
+  *See compilers*

 - Machine Learning